tyjhart/flowanalyzer/README.md

 - Netflow v9
 - IPFIX (aka Netflow v10)

+If you're not familiar with Netflow or IPFIX that's alright - take a look at [Network Flow Basics](Network%20Flow%20Basics.md).

 It ingests Netflow and IPFIX data, parses and tags it, then stores it in Elasticsearch for you to query and graph in Kibana.

 ### **Fields**